-Exploration of the nature and evolution of administrative history as an auxiliary science to Archives Administration, and includes an analysis of the relationship between archives and their administrative context; the evolution of record-keeping systems; the nature and monitoring of administrative change, and its implications for archives management; instruments of administrative and constitutional change; seals; the concept of the "functional sovereignty" of records; and an analysis of the functions of agencies and organisations as a key to the information contained in archives.
+Exploration of the nature and evolution of administrative history as an auxiliary science to Archives Administration.
+Includes an analysis of the relationship between archives and their administrative context; the evolution of record-keeping systems; the nature and monitoring of administrative change, and its implications for archives management; instruments of administrative and constitutional change; seals; the concept of the 'functional sovereignty' of records; and an analysis of the functions of agencies and organizations as a key to the information contained in archives.